Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 - [x] root.findViewById(R.id.text_home)
 - [ ] root.find(R.id.text_home)

 #### Q15.
-Why do you use the Android JUnitRunner when runnig UI tests?
+Why do you use the AndroidJUnitRunner when running UI tests?

-- [x] The test facilitates loading your test package and the app under test onto a device or emulator, runs the test, and report the results.
+- [x] The test runner facilitates loading your test package and the app under test onto a device or emulator, runs the test, and reports the results.
 - [ ] The test runner creating screenshots of each screen that displayed while tests are executed.
 - [ ] The test runner facilitates parallelization of test classes by providing for each test class.
 - [ ] The test runner facilitates interacting with visible elements on a device, regardless of the activity or fragment that has focus.